 WISCONSIN FIELD OFFICE TECHNICAL GUIDE

-For 590 Plan development, the initial soil sample and nutrient management plan will be required as part of a Conservation Activity Plan (CAP), or an equivalent component plan, beginning in FY 16.
-Applicants seeking 590 in an EQIP Contract for FY 16, must have an approved CAP 102, CAP 104, or equivalent component plan to screen above a Low Priority for any application containing 590.
-The component plan, or CAP, must be signed by a CCA certified nutrient management or by a certified NRCS planner with background in nutrient management planning.
-All CAPS, or equivalent component plans, must meet NRCS 590 Standards and Specifications, which includes UW approved soil testing protocol.
+For 590 plan development, the initial soil sample and nutrient management plan will be required as part of a Conservation Activity Plan (CAP), or an equivalent component plan.
+Applicants seeking 590 in an EQIP contract must have an approved CAP 102 Nutrient Management Plan, CAP P104 Comprehensive Nutrient Management Plan, or equivalent component plan to screen above a Low Priority for any application containing 590.
+The component plan, or CAP, must be signed by a CCA certified nutrient management, or by a certified NRCS planner with background in nutrient management planning.
+All CAPs, or equivalent component plans, must meet NRCS 590 Standards and Specifications, which includes UW approved soil testing protocol.

-Applicants selected for 590 Plan implementation in FY 16 will be required to tum in records and complete the current Nutrient Management Job Sheet in order to qualify for payments.
-SNAP+ records will supplement documentation by the participant showing evidence they have been accurately recording the quantity and location of nutrient applications, along with following all restrictions according to the 590 Plan.
-In addition, RUSLE2 soil loss will be calculated with no fields over tolerable levels and no concentrated flow channels existing on any field.
-In the final year of an EQIP Contract with 590, participants will be required to conduct another round of soil sampling according to UW protocols, and submit results – along with SNAP+ and RUSLE2 records – to qualify for a final program payment.
+Applicants selected for 590 plan implementation will be required to turn in records and complete the current Nutrient Management Job Sheet in order to qualify for payments.
+SNAP+ records will supplement documentation by the participant showing evidence they have been accurately recording the quantity and location of nutrient applications, along with following all restrictions according to the 590 plan.
+In addition, RUSL